kousalyaa13/kousalyaa13/README.md

 # 👋 Hello, I'm Kousalya!

 Hi, I'm Kousalya Potti.
-I'm studying Information Science at the University of Maryland with a focus on data science, business analytics, and project management.
-I love working on creative and impactful tech projects — from visualizing cybersecurity threats and decoding drone signals to building user-friendly tools with Power Apps and Figma.
-I'm currently diving deeper into data structures and algorithms through CodePath’s Technical Bootcamp.
-I'm driven by the goal of making a big impact through my work and always looking to grow, learn, and collaborate on projects that matter.
+I'm studying Information Science at the University of Maryland with a passion for solving real-world problems through low-code tools, data, business analytics, and cloud technology.
+I am currently focusing on building user-focused apps and automations using Power Apps, Power BI, and SQL while applying these skills in real-world settings to streamline operations and support data-driven decisions.

+I've worked with local government teams to visualize cybersecurity risks, automate internal workflows, and deliver scalable solutions by blending tools like Azure, AWS, and the Microsoft Power Platform.
+I'm especially interested in roles at the intersection of cloud, business intelligence, and UX where technology directly improves processes and helps organizations make smarter decisions.

+I’ve earned certifications in AWS Cloud Practitioner and Azure Fundamentals, and currently expanding my skills in data analytics, automation, and cloud-based architecture.
+I am always eager to learn, collaborate, and contribute to high-impact projects that make a difference.

 ---